JeromeSiljanUTA/dots/README.md

 Note that it's added in the `bspwmrc`.
 This is because we need to start notifications when we start up our window manager.

 I like my notifications and system stuff with Jost, which can be yayed.

+## Step 0: Other stuff
+### Lowercase Directory Names
+I prefer them because it makes it easier to go through stuff on the command line.
+You have a couple of "default" directories like Downloads, Desktop, etc. You can rename those by installing `xdg-user-dirs`.
+You can see my `users-dirs.dirs` file and see what I've changed.
+You'll then want to run `xdg-user-dirs-update
+`